 Closures.
 It is crucial that cancellation plays nicely with closures.
-The code in Fig. 2c defines a function f which sends its argument x along s and then raises an exception.
+The code in Fig. 2c defines a function f which sends its argument x along s.
+The parent thread then raises an exception.
 As s appears in the closure bound to f, which appears in the continuation and is thus discarded, s must be cancelled.